 Dr. Luke Zhang is an executive officer and significant shareholder of the Company, hence he is not considered to be independent of management.
-Brian Palmieri was a former executive officer and significant shareholder of the Company, hence he is not considered to be independent of management.

 Committees of our Board of Directors

 We have three board committees, being the Audit Committee, the Compensation Committee and the Corporate Governance and Nominating Committee.